EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/digital-ocean-analisis-y-mi-experiencia/index.en.md

 ## Other services available on Digital Ocean

-Remember there are IAAS and PAAS companies?
+Do you remember that IAAS and PAAS companies exist?
 Well, many IAAS companies, Digital Ocean included, have grown a lot and have started to provide PAAS type services.
 And, as you might expect.

 It has little time offering the integration and deployment of your applications using your Github or Gitlab repositories.
-You put in the code and they compile and run your project.
+You put the code on the table and they take care of compiling and running your project.

 {{< figure src="images/Digital-Ocean-Apps.png" class="md-local-image" alt="Apps Service" >}}

+### S3 equivalent in Digital Ocean

 Digital Ocean also offers CDN services, called spaces, compatible with Amazon's S3 starting from $5 usd per month.